-US: Russia, Iran moving toward full defense ‘partnership’
+U.S.: Russia, Iran moving toward full defense ‘partnership’

 Even as the White House has accused Iran of backing Russia’s war effort, the administration has not abandoned the possibility of reviving the 2015 Iran nuclear deal — scuttled by the Trump administration in 2018.
 The pact, known as the Joint Comprehensive Plan of Action or JCPOA, would provide Tehran with billions in sanctions relief in exchange for the country agreeing to roll back its nuclear program to the limits set by the 2015 deal.

+Lederer reported from the United Nations.
 AP writer Jill Lawless in London contributed to this report.